Thinking about retirement? This is the time to learn more about your options and benefits and the decisions you will have to consider, including:

 Transitioning to Retirement

-The following programs can help you prepare for the transition to retirement and provide community connections after retirement.
+The following free programs can help you prepare for the transition to retirement and provide community connections after retirement.
 As programs are scheduled, dates and times will be added below, please check back.

 Release time for Retirement Planning: Staff with at least 10 years of service who are at least age 60 may be provided with paid time off for the purpose of pursuing retirement-oriented development in the years immediately preceding retirement (depending on department staffing and workload).
 Learn more.